nuxeo-archives/nuxeo-web-mobile/README.md

   - Phone number (clickable)
   - Email (clickable)
   - Avatar (can only be set from the desktop browser)
-  - Edition of First Name, Last Name, Phone Number, mail.
+  - Edition of first name, last name, phone number, mail.
 - There are two different kinds of browsing, always available:
-  - Hierarchical: You have a root view that expose the default domain root children and your personal workspace content.
+  - Hierarchical: You have a root view that exposes the default domain root children and your personal workspace content.
 Clicking on an element shows its content or the document view (if it's a leaf).
   - There are two kinds of search:
      - Full text search: from the Home page and the search view
-     - faceted search: you have access to your personal and shared faceted search recorded.
-You can't create new faceted search from the mobile application.
+     - Faceted search: you have access to your personal and shared faceted search recorded.
+You cannot create new faceted search from the mobile application.

 This application works on all main mobile browser (WebKits - Android, iOS, BB6 -, Fennec Mobile and Windows Phone - not tested but JQuery is supposed to).
 About iOS you have also the possibility to add the application into your springboard: the browser button will be hidden and you will feel like using a built-in application.